 Address: Sofitel Hotel, C 57, Bandra Kurla Complex, Mumbai

-Hamsa is a rare fine dining vegetarian venue in the city that is perfect for a romantic candle-lit meal.
-The décor features some elegant touches like hand embroidered wall panels.
+Hamsa is a fine dining vegetarian venue that is perfect for a romantic candle-lit meal.
+It features some elegant touches like hand embroidered wall panels.

-The menu is dominated by North Indian signatures but the few South Indian dishes like the Gongura Annam also make their mark.
+The menu is dominated by North Indian signature dishes but the few South Indian dishes like the Gongura Annam are also incredible.

-Budget: a meal for two will cost around US$25.
+Budget: a meal for two will cost around 25USD.